zogar1993/jsonkraken/README.md

 	foo[0] = "bar"
 	println(foo[0]) //prints: bar

 Since there is no way to know the type of the return value of the get operator, it returns a nullable Any (Any?).
-This is why we need to import Any? get and set operators the library provides to do the following:
+This is why we need to import the Any? get and set operators the library provides to do the following:

     foo[0][0] = "bar"
 	println(foo[0][0]) //prints: bar